 Members of the Slave Wrecks Project include (but are not limited to):

-Iziko Museums of South Africa: Jaco Jacqes Boshoff (project principal investigator [PI]), Paul Tichmann, Jake Harding, Gerty Thirion
+Iziko Museums of South Africa: Jaco Jacqes Boshoff (project principal investigator [PI]), Paul Tichmann, Jake Harding, Gerty Thirion and Nancy Child.

 George Washington University: Stephen C. Lubkemann (project co-PI), Justine Benanty, Nicole Malli